UCLA Molecular Imaging Technology Center

 From the Director

 Welcome to the UCLA Crump Preclinical Imaging Technology Center!
-We offer cutting edge facilites and advanced strategies for small animal imaging.
-Our research team specializes in developing and implementing state-of-the-art 𝘪𝘯 𝘷𝘪𝘷𝘰 molecular imaging techniques to non-invasively study a wide range of biological events, disease initiation and progression, cell trafficking, biodistribution of small- and macro- molecules, as well as pharmacodynamics and pharmacokinetics for drug development.
+We offer cutting edge facilities and advanced strategies for small animal imaging.
+Our research team specializes in developing and implementing state-of-the-art 𝘪𝘯 𝘷𝘪𝘷𝘰 molecular imaging techniques to non-invasively study a wide range of biological events, disease initiation and progression, cell trafficking, biodistribution of small- and macro- molecules, pharmacodynamics and pharmacokinetics, and the development of radiopharmaceuticals.
 At our center, we firmly believe that seeing 𝘐𝘕 𝘝𝘐𝘝𝘖 is believing!

 About the Director

-Dr. Shili Xu is an Assistant Professor at UCLA's Department of Molecular & Medical Pharmacology.
+Dr. Shili Xu is an Associate Professor at UCLA's Department of Molecular & Medical Pharmacology.
 He holds dual Bachelor's degrees - a B.S. in Biological Sciences and a B.S. in Economics - from Peking University (China).
-His research expertise lies in molecular imaging, cellular metabolism, and medicinal chemistry.
+His research expertise lies in molecular imaging, cellular metabolism, medicinal chemistry, and cancer radiopharmaceuticals.
 He earned his Ph.D. from the University of Southern California, focusing on anti-cancer drug design and discovery.
 As a post-doctoral fellow with Dr. Harvey Herschman at UCLA, he focused on cancer metabolism and 𝘪𝘯 𝘷𝘪𝘷𝘰 molecular imaging.
-Dr. Xu's current research centers on 𝘪𝘯 𝘷𝘪𝘷𝘰 molecular imaging, benefiting from his comprehensive knowledge in biology, cancer hallmarks, and medicinal chemistry.
+Dr. Xu's current research centers on 𝘪𝘯 𝘷𝘪𝘷𝘰 molecular imaging and radiopharmaceutical development, benefiting from his comprehensive knowledge in biology, cancer hallmarks, and medicinal chemistry.

 Acknowledgements